jsenv/core/docs/building/readme.md

 - Minify file content to reduce file size
 - Hash url to enable long term caching
 - Transform file content to support more execution environments (old browsers for instance)

-Building for the web means generating files that will be executed by a web browser (Chrome, Firefox, and so on).
-To do that provide your main html file to a function called `buildProject`.
-It will collect all the files used directly or indirectly by the html file.
-Once all the files are known they are eventually minified, concatenated and file urls are replaced with a unique url identifier to enable long term caching.

 # Minification